byjg/byjg.github.io/docs/php/jwt-session/README.md

 [![GitHub release](https://img.shields.io/github/release/byjg/jwt-session.svg)](https://github.com/byjg/jwt-session/releases/)

 A PHP session replacement that stores session data in JWT tokens instead of the filesystem.
 This implementation follows the SessionHandlerInterface standard, enabling stateless sessions without the need for dedicated session servers like Redis or Memcached.
 Perfect for distributed applications and microservices architectures.

+## Documentation

+- [Getting Started](getting-started) - Installation, basic usage, and motivation
+- [Configuration](configuration) - Session timeout, contexts, cookies, and all configuration options
+- [RSA Keys](rsa-keys) - Using RSA private/public keys for enhanced security
+- [How It Works](how-it-works) - Architecture and internal implementation details
+- [Security](security) - Security considerations and best practices
+- [API Reference](api-reference) - Complete API documentation for all classes and methods

 # How to use: